The Best VPN for Torrenting in 2024: P2P Servers, Speed & Security

 Best price: $3.49 per month for 24 months

-NordVPN is always wrestling with ExpressVPN for the top spot, but there’s one area where it’s clearly in the lead: the variety of server types.
+NordVPN wins the top spot, and there’s one area where it’s clearly in the lead: the variety of server types.
 NordVPN’s buffet of specialty servers is enough to whet the appetite of even the most cautious BitTorrent user.

 The double VPN feature filters your VPN connection through a second server for added security.
 Onion Over VPN lets you safely use the Onion network, a massive system of volunteer-operated nodes that make a connection nearly untraceable (but can be risky without protection).
 Obfuscated servers scramble the metadata to conceal the fact that you’re using a VPN at all, which is handy for evading censorship.